moodyan/csharp-recipe-box/README.md

 6. The program allows users to view all recipes.
 7. The program allows users to click on recipes and view details.
 8. The program allows users to search recipes by name.
+9. The program allows users to sort recipes by ratings higher than 3.

 ## Setup/Installation Requirements